vdhamer/SwiftyJSON_demo/README.md

 ## The "plus" version

 The final code changes from the Hacking with Swift Project 38 are included in file `ViewControllerPlus.swift`.
+That file is a drop-in alternative to the simpler file `ViewController.swift`.

-They consist of two advanced features that Paul Hudson called "optional".
-Those feataure (by Paul Hudson) are:
+The changes consist of two advanced features that Paul Hudson called "optional".
+Those feataure are:
 1. added **Sections** to the UITableView (grouping commits by the same author).
 This impacts the CoreData and UIKit part of the code.
 2. updated the CoreData > UITableView interface to read records **on demand** (lazy loading) rather than loading all records from CoreData into UIKit up front.